WebstoneHQ/webstone-plugins/README.md

 # Webstone

+> **Warning**
+>
+> This project is released as pre-beta.
+We do our best to not break anything, but can't guarantee it.
+We welcome feedback via [Discussions](https://github.com/WebstoneHQ/webstone/discussions) and are happy to prioritize new plugins based on community demand.

 Webstone provides a CLI and an ecosystem of plugins to develop your full-stack web application.

 Use the CLI to add REST API endpoints and/or pages.
 Need a payment integration?
 Install a payment plugin and use the CLI to create the necessary files and code.